Alamein line: 20th century

 The section from Camberwell to Ashburton was reopened 4 July 1898 and was operated by a steam locomotive and single carriage.
 The northern section, from Riversdale to Deepdene, was reopened on 14 May 1900, with a steam train, known locally as the Deepdene Dasher, running between Ashburton and Deepdene at ~90-minute intervals, connecting at East Camberwell on the lower platform.
 The Deepdene Dasher was the last passenger steam train in suburban Melbourne.

 The Deepdene Dasher steam train at Deepdene station, 1926.

 Electrification of the Melbourne suburban rail network commenced in the 1920s.
 In 1923, the Railway Commissioners decided not to electrify the line from Deepdene through Riversdale to Ashburton, due to insufficient traffic levels, but would keep the issue under review.
 Their position was partly reversed, with the Camberwell to Ashburton section later being included in the project.
 The last steam train ran to Ashburton on 29 October 1924 with electric train services commencing three days later in the form of shuttle trains from Camberwell to Ashburton, running every 40 minutes.
 On 15 August 1926, the last steam train the Deepdene Dasher ran, and was replaced by a pair of AEC railmotors coupled back to back.
 The Commissioners intended to electrify the line if the volume of traffic increased, but that did not occur, and the service was replaced by road bus on 10 October 1927.
 The electrified suburban service remains as today's Alamein line.

 The line from Camberwell to the terminus was a single line with no crossing loops provided.
 The single train running operated a shuttle service along the line from Camberwell.
 Staff and Ticket safeworking was used, except between Camberwell and Riversdale where Lever Locking & Track Control was provided on 2 November 1924.
 Patronage and revenue on the line doubled after electrification, and on 12 October 1925 a 30 to 45 minute connecting service was provided to Ashburton.
 From 26 November 1928 two trains were provided at peak hours, with a new crossing loop provided at Hartwell.
 Through trains to the city at peak hour were provided from 17 May 1934.
 From 3 October 1938 the daytime off peak frequency was improved to 15 minutes.
+During this period trains would be stabled overnight on the remnant track south of the High Street bridge at Ashburton station.